Examples¶

 # in CI pipeline

-oracletrace my_script.py --json current.json --compare baseline.json
+oracletrace my_script.py --json current.json --compare baseline.json --fail-on-regression --threshold 10

 Use this when you want a simple, scriptable guardrail before merging changes.